MediaPreneur/lvwrence.github.io/_posts/2016-11-20-beginners-guide-to-options.md

 ---
 layout: post
-title: 20161028.plan
+title: The Beginner's Guide to Options
 ---
-The Beginner's Guide to Options

 Options are a really interesting type of financial security.
 They are themselves part of a broader group of securities called derivatives.
 Derivatives, as the name suggests, derive their value from something else.
 This "something else" can be a stock, the outcome of some event, or even another derivative!
 Anyway, let's focus on options, which typically derive their value from the price of a stock.
-In this post, I aim to introduce call and put options.

-The Basics

 An option is essentially a contract between two parties that gives the buyer of the option the right to buy or the right to sell some underlying thing at a specified price.
 This is useful for a few reasons.
 If I think a stock's price will go